thomasWeise/bookbuilderpy/README.md

 This will toggle the build whenever you commit to the branch `main`.
 It will then first check out the book sources.
 Then it will create the temporary folder `/tmp/result` and use the docker container to build the book to this folder.
+The `touch /tmp/result/.nojekyll` just adds a file to that folder telling GitHub pages that the files in there do not need to be processed any further and can be served as-is.
 After that, the files in this folder will be deployed to the branch `gh-pages`, which will become the website for your book.

 Let's say your username was `thomasWeise` and your book repository was `bookbuilderpy-mwe`.